quickapps/docs/en/developers/plugins.rst

 setting parameter.
 To validate these inputs you must use the ``Plugin.<PluginName>.settingsValidate`` event which is automatically triggered before plugin information is persisted into DB.
-Event listeners methods should expect two arguments: an entity as first arguments representing all settings values, and an instance of validator object being used, you should alter this object as needed to add your own validation rules.
+Event listeners methods should expect two arguments: an array as first arguments representing all settings values to be validated, and an instance of validator object that will be used to validate that those values, you should alter the provided validator object as needed to add your own validation rules.
 For example:

 .. code:: php